Wang Xiangxi: Career in state enterprise

 In March 2019, he was chosen as chairman and party branch secretary of the China Energy Investment, a state-owned mining and energy company administrated by the SASAC of the State Council of the People's Republic of China.

 Career in central government

-On 29 July 2022, he was promoted to become minister of emergency management, succeeding Huang Ming.
+On 29 July 2022, he was promoted to become the minister of emergency management, succeeding Huang Ming.

+Investigation

+On 31 January 2026, Wang was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
+His post was removed on 26 February 2026, which was signed by Xi Jinping under the 69th order of the President.
+Wang was expelled from the party and dismissed from public office on 8 September 2026.